tailwindlabs/tailwindcss/source/docs/configuration.blade.md

 ## Theme

+To Document:

+- Explain how default configuration is always inherited
+- Explain how to use closures to depend on other parts of the theme, warn about infinite recursion
+- How to use `extend` and how that works
+- Complete table of core plugin keys

 The `theme` section is where you define your color palette, font stacks, type scale, border sizes, breakpoints — you name it.
 It's like an executable design system for your project.

 We provide a sensible default system with a very generous set of values to get you started, but don't be afraid to change it or extend; you're encouraged to customize it as much as you need to to fit the goals of your design.